bloated betta

 There are several ways of treating swim bladder disease, depending on the cause.

-Try fasting your fish for a few days, and then offering him live or frozen food.
-If that treatment is unsuccessful, try using a proprietary swim bladder treatment that you can buy over-the-counter in most good fish stores.ย
+Try fasting your fish for a few days and then offering him live or frozen food.
+If that treatment is unsuccessful, try using a proprietary swim bladder treatment that you can buy over the counter in most good fish stores.

 Dropsy

 Dropsy is another cause of bloat in betta fish.
-Unfortunately, dropsy is very difficult to treat, and there is a good chance that your fish will die or that you will need to euthanize him humanely.ย
+Unfortunately, dropsy is very difficult to treat, and there is a good chance that your fish will die or that you will need to euthanize him humanely.

 Symptoms

 In addition to a bloated appearance, fish with dropsy develop โ€œpineconeโ€ scales.
-Thatโ€™s where the scales stand up, giving the fish the appearance of a pinecone.
+That’s where the scales stand up, giving the fish the appearance of a pinecone.
 The effect is caused by internal organ damage.
-The damaged organs swell, causing the fishโ€™s body to bloat, and pushing the scales outward.ย
+The damaged organs swell, causing the fish’s body to bloat and pushing the scales outward.

-As the internal swelling increases, the fishโ€™s spine begins to curve outward sideways.
+As the internal swelling increases, the fish’s spine begins to curve outward sideways.

 Causes

-Dropsy has a variety of causes:
+Dropsy has various causes:

-• Stress:ย Stress in betta fish that often leads to dropsy is often caused by poor water quality, incorrect diet, and other illnesses.
+• Stress: Stress in betta fish that often leads to dropsy is often caused by poor water quality, incorrect diet, and other illnesses.
 Continued exposure to stress weakens the fish and damages his immune system until he can no longer fight off illness.

-• Internal Injury:ย Internal damage can cause the bettaโ€™s internal organs to swell as part of the healing process, giving your fish a bloated appearance.
-Internal injury can happen during your bettaโ€™s move from the fish store to his new home.
+• Internal Injury: Internal damage can cause the betta’s internal organs to swell as part of the healing process, giving your fish a bloated appearance.
+Internal injury can happen during your betta’s move from the fish store to his new home.
+Bettas can also sustain internal injuries by bumping into objects inside the tank or fighting.

 • Infection: Bacterial diseases can also cause dropsy.